 Lagoon Lodge: Our full report

-The bright yellow Lagoon Loge is located right next to Walvis Bay Lagoon, which attracts numerous species of birds.Run by French couple Helen and Wilfred Meiller, the guesthouse uses the French spelling of 'lodge', causing locals much confusion!
+The bright yellow Lagoon Loge is located right next to Walvis Bay Lagoon, which attracts numerous species of birds.Run by Frenchman Wilfred Meiller, the guesthouse uses the French spelling of 'lodge', causing locals much confusion!

 Although most visitors base themselves in Swakopmund, Lagoon Loge offers a homely welcome for those who wish to stay in Walvis Bay.
 Its eight en-suite rooms are individually decorated with different themes.
 Considerable thought and imagination has gone into the room design, with various paintings and murals on the walls.
 Highlights include the colourful ‘seaside’ room, complete with a beach hut used as a cupboard, and the ‘bird’ room, where paintings of birds cover the walls.
 All the rooms have private balconies with views overlooking the lagoon, as well as tea and coffee facilities, TVs and telephones.
 Please note that although the lodge has good views of the lagoon the D1986 road runs between the two.
 This road is a fairly major road by Namibian standards and can be busy.

 Three of the rooms can be used as family rooms sleeping between 3 and 5 people.
 In these rooms there are generally two twin beds with further sofas and fold out beds that can be used for children.